How Can Landlords Save Money?

 If you co-own your rental property with your partner, HMRC typically considers your rental income to be split 50:50, so you are both taxed equally.

 However, it may work better for you to change this balance.
-If one of you has less income and is in a lower tax bracket, it makes sense to make use of their larger personal allowance.
+If one of you has less income and is in a lower tax bracket, using their larger personal allowance makes sense.

-Your personal allowance is the amount of income you can make without paying any tax, which for most is £12,570.
-If one of you earns less than this, consider transferring the rental income to their name so that you’re not paying more tax than necessary.
+Your allowance is the income you can make without paying any tax, which for most is £12,570.
+If one of you earns less than this, consider transferring the rental income to their name so you’re not paying more tax than necessary.

-When a spouse is ‘gifted’ a property that still has a mortgage attached, that means you’ll incur stamp duty.
-If you act now, the current tax holiday will still apply, so you’ll get the opportunity to pay less to HMRC.
+When a spouse is ‘gifted’ a property with a mortgage attached, you’ll incur stamp duty.
+If you act now, the current tax holiday will still apply, so you can pay HMRC less.

 Establish a company to hold your properties

-Another way to potentially save money is to move your property into a limited company.
+Another way it’s possible to save money is to move your property into a limited company.

-This may sound complicated, but essentially it means selling your property to a company of which you are the director.
-This way, all mortgage interest can be offset against tax, compared to just 20% when you hold the property in your own name.
+This may sound complicated, but essentially, it means selling your property to a company you are the director of.
+This way, all mortgage interest can be offset against tax, compared to just 20% when you hold the property in your name.

-If the property is mortgaged, you will also need the lender’s consent to transfer it to your company’s name.
-Some buy-to-let lenders won’t allow this, meaning it’s usually best to transfer the property once the mortgage reaches the end of a fixed term.
+If the property is mortgaged, you will need the lender’s consent to transfer it to your company’s name.
+Some buy-to-let lenders won’t allow this, meaning it’s usually best to transfer the property once the mortgage ends a fixed term.

 There are other reasons incorporating may not work for you.
-You’ll likely need to pay for an accountant to file company results and you may have higher mortgage interest rates.
+You’ll likely need to pay an accountant to file company results, and you may have higher mortgage interest rates.

 Find a mortgage broker

-One of the best ways to save money as a landlord is to make sure you’ve got the best interest rate possible on your buy-to-let mortgage or mortgages.
-By using a broker who specialises in buy to let, you can rest assured you’ll get the best rates that you qualify for.
+One of the best ways to save money as a landlord is to ensure you have the best interest rate on your buy-to-let mortgage or mortgages.
+By using a broker who specialises in buy-to-let, you can rest assured you’ll get the best rates for which you qualify.

 The right broker can also advise you on how to save money on your mortgage.
 For example, if you have four properties or more, they could explore whether taking out a portfolio mortgage for the whole lot is a more cost-effective option than separate mortgages for each one.